 - Running for SGN office

-– Participation in the SGN online community and timely access to all SGN communications, including the 3-monthly newsletter listing curated calls for papers and positions in the field of socio-gerontechnology and possibilities for joint publications and conference presentations.
+– Participation in the SGN online community and timely access to all SGN communications, including the 6-monthly newsletter listing curated calls for papers and positions in the field of Socio-gerontechnology and possibilities for joint publications and conference presentations.

 – Suggesting and/or hosting events, for instance in the context of the International Conversations in Ageing and Technology Series.

-In the future, we also aim to offer travel grants and small funding awards for early career researchers to attend our annual meetings.
+We also offer travel grants and small funding awards for early career researchers to attend our annual meetings.

 How much are the membership fees?

 The standard membership fee is 40 EUR per year.
 A reduced fee of 20 EUR per year applies for students (including PhD students), un/underemployed scholars and scholars from non-OECD countries.
-Please follow your own judgment if you fit in this category and drop us a quick e-mail to firstname.lastname@example.org in case you do.
+Please follow your own judgment if you fit in this category.

 What will you do with the membership fees?